serbyte-development/json-schema-to-openai-typescript/README.md

 npm install json-schema-to-openai-typescript
 ```

 Requires Node.js 22 or newer.
+The package is ESM-only.

 ## Quick start